-The complainant should immediately notify the provost or division chair, dean or associate deans, or EOD director if any retaliatory action occurs.
+The complainant should immediately notify the Title IX Coordinator, or for campus the Provost or Division Chair, Dean or Associate Deans, EOD Director or the Director for HR at JPL, if any retaliatory action occurs.
 In such cases, the complainant has the right to file another complaint.